atharvapatil115/EVOYA---AI-based-EV-Charging-station-system-with-blockchain-integration/README.md

 ## 🧠 Vision

-> The electric vehicle (EV) industry is booming — but charging infrastructure is struggling to keep up.
+> The electric vehicle (EV) industry is booming,but charging infrastructure is struggling to keep up.
 This project introduces a **smart, scalable EV charging solution** to tackle the most pressing challenges faced by EV users and operators.

 ✨ We aim to deliver:

-- 🔁 **Intelligent Scheduling** — minimize wait time, maximize efficiency.
+- 🔁 **Intelligent Scheduling** :minimize wait time, maximize efficiency.
-- 📡 **Real-time Monitoring** — see what’s happening at any station, anytime.
+- 📡 **Real-time Monitoring** : see what’s happening at any station, anytime.
-- ⚡ **AI-Based Load Balancing** — smart power distribution.
+- ⚡ **AI-Based Load Balancing** : smart power distribution.
-- 🎯 **Clean, User-Centric Interfaces** — for users and admins alike.
+- 🎯 **Clean, User-Centric Interfaces** : for users and admins alike.

 ---
 # <center> Prototype Screenshots